slaclab/pydm-tutorial/docs/source/action/designer_inline.rst

     #.
 Expand the ``minimumSize`` property and set ``Width`` to ``75``.

-       * This property will indicate the minimum size constrains for the widget and avoid this widget to be hidden or reduced to an unusable size on window resizing.
+       * This property will indicate the minimum size constrains for the widget and avoid this widget from being hidden or reduced to an unusable size on window resizing.

     .. figure:: /_static/action/inline/inline_3_2.gif
        :scale: 100 %